The next chapter

 Arbroath redevelopment

-Our Clovas were first built back in the 1980s as part of a development back then.
-Fast forward 40 years and we are redeveloping at our Arbroath site to take full advantage of the benefits of these unique germination and kilning vessels.
+Our Clovas were first built back in the 1980s as part of a development then.
+Fast forward 40 years and we have redeveloped our Arbroath site to take full advantage of the benefits of these unique germination and kilning vessels.
 As both processes take place in the same vessel this minimises energy usage and the need to transfer the malt between the two stages, resulting in a process that is a lot gentler on the kilned malt.

 in the heart of the highlands